Nastel/tnt4j-stream-jmx/README.md

         }
     ]
 ```
-In general it is a list of aggregator configurations.
+In general, it is a list of aggregator configurations.
 Aggregations manager is able to load that list and initiate aggregator instance by
 aggregator configuration defined aggregator type class.
 Aggregator itself is responsible to load rest of configuration over interface method
 `com.jkoolcloud.tnt4j.stream.jmx.aggregations.ActivityAggregator.configure(Map<String, ?> cfg) throws IllegalArgumentException`
 implementation.